lcsirmaz/aleph/README.md

 * [genc](genc) Aleph standard library file and C headers
 * [doc](doc) Aleph Manual and some implementation details
 * [sample](sample) Sample Aleph programs
-* [bootstrap](bootstrap) Hand-translations of an early version of the compiler and linker for bootrapping.
+* [bootstrap](bootstrap) C code of an early version of the compiler and linker; translated from Aleph to C by hand for bootrapping.

 ## Compiling the Aleph - C compiler